presentator/presentator/docs/start-updates.md

 #### Before v1.6.0

-1. Download the latest builded version from https://presentator.io/downloads/latest.
+1. Download the latest build from https://presentator.io/downloads/latest.

 2. Extract and replace the archive in your project root directory (don't worry, your `main-local` and `params-local` configurations will be not deleted).